-The TIFR University rules require PhD students to make a final choice of supervisor at the end of two years, and Integrated PhD students to make a final choice of supervisor at the end of three years.
-However, the institute would like to encourage students to choose an advisor somewhat sooner so that students are not stuck without an advisor and a looming deadline from the University.
-So the institute has set up a procedure to try and smoothly match students and advisors.
+The TIFR University rules require PhD (Integrated PhD) students to make the final choice of supervisor at the end of two (three) years.
+However, the institute encourages students to choose an advisor somewhat sooner so that students are not stuck without an advisor and a looming deadline from the University.
+The institute has set up a procedure to try and smoothly match students and advisors.
 Please try and understand this procedure clearly!